Reddimus/LeetCode_Notes/Two_Pointers/Easy/LC_125-Valid_Palindrome/README.md

 - 1 <= s.length <= 2 * 10^5
 - `s` consists only of printable ASCII characters

-## Hints
-- For the recursive solution, assume the rest of the list had already been reversed, now how do I reverse the front part?
-- Think about the base case of the recursion.
-What is the reverse of an empty list?
-A single node?
-What should the recursive function do if the list has only two nodes?

 # Solution Explanation

 https://github.com/Reddimus/LeetCode_Notes/tree/main/Two_Pointers/Easy/LC_125-Valid_Palindrome